A curious identity that implies Faber's conjecture

 Then for every positive even integer~$N$ we have

-\end{theorem} We make three small remarks about this statement.
-First of all, the restriction to $N$ positive and even is harmless since the left-hand side of~\eqref{mainId} vanishes trivially for $N=0$ or $N$ odd.
-Secondly, equation~\eqref{mainId} is slightly stronger than what we need to prove~\eqref{eq:keyeq}, for which it would suffice to know that the coefficient on the left is linear in the coefficients~$c_a$, i.e., that it has no terms of total degree $\geq 2$ in the $c_a$'s.
-Finally, both the theorem and its proof remain true if $P$ is taken to be a power series rather than a polynomial, but for our purpose we only need it for polynomials.
+\end{theorem} We make several remarks about this statement.
+First of all, when we say that the $c_a$'s are infinitesimal, we simply mean all expressions being considered, such as $T(v,y)$, belong to the formal power series ring $\Q[v^{\pm1},y^{\pm1}][[c_0,c_1,\dots]]$ and there are therefore no convergence issues.
+Secondly, the restriction to $N$ positive and even is harmless since the left-hand side of~\eqref{mainId} vanishes trivially for $N=0$ or $N$ odd.
+Finally, equation~\eqref{mainId} is slightly stronger than what we need to prove~\eqref{eq:keyeq}, for which it would suffice to know that the coefficient on the left is linear in the coefficients~$c_a$, i.e., that it has no terms of total degree $\geq 2$ in the $c_a$'s.